-The property falls within The Bayfront initiative area of the Buckroe Master Plan (2005, as amended).
-The master plan specifically addresses this property and others along the western edge of Buckroe Park, calling for developing these blocks with low-scale beach housing with a minimum of three stories and architecture reflective of the regional coastal vernacular.
-More generally, the master plan recognizes Buckroe's distinguished past as an evolving vacation destination and aims to maintain its present identity as a family-oriented community.
+The property falls within the area governed by the Buckroe Master Plan (2005, as amended).
+The master plan recognizes Buckroe's distinguished past as an evolving vacation destination and aims to maintain its present identity as a family-oriented community.
 It sets forth guiding principles that call for low-scaled beach-oriented housing and supporting the unique coastal character of the architecture in Buckroe.
 Short-term rentals support these principles by maintaining the high-quality physical elements of the neighborhood and providing opportunities for visitors to experience and appreciate the coastal culture of the area.

 Traffic/Parking Staff does not anticipate that the requested use or operation would cause a significant or negative impact on traffic.
 Community Meeting A community meeting has not been scheduled at this time.